Salted Caramel Fudge

-Put the sugars, glucose syrup, double cream, butter and the vanilla pod in a saucepan and place over a low heat.
+Put the sugars, glucose syrup, double cream, butter and the vanilla pod or vanilla extract in a saucepan and place over a low heat.

-Stir constantly until the butter and sugar have fully melted/disolved.
+Stir constantly until the butter and sugar have fully melted/dissolved.
 This takes around five to ten minutes.

 Take the pan off the heat and transfer the mixture to a large bowl.
-Remove the vanilla pod.
+Remove the vanilla pod if using.
 Allow to cool for ten minutes.

 Add the sifted icing sugar and beat with a wooden spoon for about three to four minutes.

 Spoon into the prepared tin and then smooth the surface.
 Sprinkle with some sea salt flakes.
 Leave to cool, then chill to set.